-Scattered through London's thirty-three boroughs were ninety-nine tiny games: posters on walls and floors in streets and parks, each one containing rules for an easy-to-play game.
+Scattered through London's thirty-three boroughs are ninety-nine tiny games: posters on walls and floors in streets and parks, each one containing rules for an easy-to-play game.
+Take a look at the map below to find your nearest game.

-99 Tiny Games ran from 28 July to 20 August, as part of Showtime.
-There were games in bandstands and parks, on paths and tube station walls; on high streets, by shopping centres, under archways, in corners, in squares, by statues and lakes and bus-stops.
+99 Tiny Games will be running from 28 July to 20 August, as part of Showtime.
+There'll be games in bandstands and parks, on paths and tube station walls; on high streets, by shopping centres, under archways, in corners, in squares, by statues and lakes and bus-stops.
 Everywhere, really.

-The map shows where games were - once there, there were large round posters stuck to the floor or wall.
-Each had a simple set of instructions on how to play a fun game in that space.
+The map will let you know where the games are - once you're there, look out for a large round poster stuck to the floor or wall.
+Each of these has a simple set of instructions on how to play a fun game in that space.

 Hide&Seek is one of the most innovative and creative game design studios in the world, and one of the core elements of our output is the delivery of pervasive live events.